tannewt/wa-law.org/senate/2021-22/TRAN/README.md

 ### Sat, Feb 5 at 10:00 am
 Public Hearing
 * Bills to be determined.

 Possible executive session on bills heard in committee.
 Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+### Mon, Feb 7 at 12:30 pm
+Public Hearing
+* [SB 5930](/bill/2021-22/sb/5930/) - Allowing tribal governments to participate in exchange agreements without certain restrictions.
+(Remote testimony.)
+* [SB 5622](/bill/2021-22/sb/5622/) - Modifying the operation of motorcycles on roadways laned for traffic.
+(Remote testimony.)

+Possible executive session on bills heard in committee.
+Possible other business.